-Students who have shown particular ability across all the GCSE Science topics studied in Year 9 will be invited to begin studying towards achieving three GCSEs on an accelerated course that begins in Year 10.
+Students who have demonstrated strong ability across all the GCSE Science topics studied in Year 9 will be invited to begin studying towards achieving three GCSEs on this accelerated course, beginning in Year 10.
 This enables students to achieve three separate Science GCSEs at the end of Year 11.
-The length and complexity of the course necessitates a fast-paced learning style and culminated in longer exams than for the Combined Science course.
+The length and complexity of the course necessitates a fast-paced learning style and culminates in longer exams than for the Combined Science course.

-In order to be considered for this pathway, students must be attaining a minimum of grade 6 throughout Year 9.
-The triple award pathway has a significant increase in content and demand when compared to the Combined Science pathway, but is delivered in the same amount of periods.
-Therefore, students who are struggling to keep up with the pace will join the Combined Science course with the rest of the Year group.
+To be considered for this pathway, students must be attaining a minimum of grade 6 throughout Year 9.
+The triple award pathway has a significant increase in content and demand when compared to the Combined Science pathway but is delivered in the same number of lesson periods.
+Students who are struggling to keep up with the pace will join the Combined Science course.
 This protects the quality of grade outcomes and ensures the best possible chance of success.